Riftbility/Polygon-Run/SECURITY.md

 ## Supported Versions

-I will only support my latest few versions, and everything else be prepared to use at your own risk.
+I will only support my latest few versions, and for everything else be prepared to use at your own risk.

 | Version | Supported          |
 | ------- | ------------------ |